Public domain: Public Domain Day

 The observance of a "Public Domain Day" was initially informal; the earliest known mention was in 2004 by Wallace McLean (a Canadian public domain activist), with support for the idea echoed by Lawrence Lessig.
 As of 1 January 2010, there is as Public Domain Day website lists the authors whose works are entering the public domain.
-There are activities in countries around the world by various organizations all under the banner Public Domain Day, this can help people around the world celebrate works written a while ago.
+There are activities in countries around the world by various organizations all under the banner Public Domain Day.